PostHog/posthog.com/contents/handbook/people/robbie.md

 Diagram?
 What if you wanted to write a query "get all subsequent pageviews where the user's first pageview was a blog post"?
-In web analytics, you cant do this at all.
+In web analytics, you can't do this at all.
 Whereas in product analytics, you can do this by joining on the person ID.

 ## What would happen if we just used our product analytics architecture for web analytics?

-Because of the additional architecture requred for product analytics, if we ran our web analytics on the same architecture, the performace and price would be worse:
+Because of the additional architecture required for product analytics, if we ran our web analytics on the same architecture, the performance and price would be worse:

 ## 1. Why web analytics perforamnce is faster

 People have high expectation for web analytics query performance.
 This is for a few reasons:

 1. Google analytics is fast.
 2. The queries you view with web analytics are simpler.
 And they're the same each time.
-For exmaple, page views or bounce rate.
+For example, page views or bounce rate.

 On the other hand, users have different expectations for product analytics.
 They're a bit more generous with their waiting time since queries are custom and complex, e.g. the number of users who have used feature X in the last 30 days.